Help Center

 | OpenRouter | An API gateway that provides access to multiple AI models from different providers through a single API key. |

-| Creative Model | The AI model used for stages that rewrite text (developmental edit, line edit).
+| Creative Model | The AI model used for operations that rewrite or generate prose (developmental edit, line edit, Assist chapter/scene drafts).
 Defaults to Opus 4.6 for Anthropic users. |

 Questions?
 Check Troubleshooting above or reach out on our community page.